 St. Peter Claver Place Apartments

 Phase I of St. Peter Claver Place Apartments to be developed by National Development of America and the Diocese of Venice was approved for a $4 million CRA tax increment rebate in September 2019.
 The 214-unit affordable-housing apartment complex will be built in two phases, with Phase I consisting of 136 two-, three- and four-bedroom apartments in two- and three-story buildings, along with a community building.
 Known as St. Peter Claver Place, it will be built at 3681 Michigan Avenue.
 The Diocese of Venice currently owns the 17.44-acre site.
 In December 2019, a grant application was sent to Florida Housing; the developer will learn the status of the application within 30 days.
 In January 2020, the development agreement with the CRA was signed.
 Phase 1 was originally planned to for 120 units, which was expanded to 136 units in August 2020.
 At that time, the CRA tax increment rebate was also increased to $4.5 million.
-In February 2021, the project received board approval from the Florida Housing board for funding.
+In February 2021, the project received board approval from the Florida Housing board for funding and entered credit underwriting with them in the summer.
 Completion of Phase I is planned for December 2022, and completion of Phase II is planned for May 2024.

 St. Peter Claver Place Apartments